 The say you have to keep your cats in to avoid bobcat fever.
 The symptoms occur within six days and include the usual suspects:

 - bleeding of the spleen

-There is apparently a 95% fatalty rate.
+There is apparently a 95% fatality rate and death can be very rapid.
 Faith Hughes has successfully treated the disease.
 She works at the VCA Wakulla Animal Hospital.

 Updating page: Bobcat fever cytauxzoonis.